 Your vehicle has an anti-lock braking system, which allows you to steer as your brakes are engaged.
 In addition to this, most cars have two or three types of brake systems.
 If any of these brake systems are wearing out, it is crucial to bring your car into Legacy Automotive for an inspection before their condition worsens.
 These brake systems are:

-Your vehicle's parking brake applies force to the disc or drum brakes in a slower, less forceful way via a lever that's usually located between your car's two front seats.
+Parking Brake - Your vehicle's parking brake applies force to the disc or drum brakes in a slower, less forceful way via a lever that's usually located between your car's two front seats.
 When you pull on the brake, a system of levers tugs on a pair of sturdy cables that apply the brakes to the back wheels.
-Older parking brake systems are completely mechanical and do not use brake fluid like the disk and drum brakes, so it can be used as an emergency brake (with great care) when the other brake systems fail.
-Many newer vehicles use an electronic parking brake, which is similar, but often use electronic motors to engage the parking brake.
+Older parking brake systems are completely mechanical and do not use brake fluid like the disk and drum brakes, so they can be used as an emergency brake (with great care) when the other brake systems fail.
+Many newer vehicles use an electronic parking brake, which is similar, but often uses electronic motors to engage the parking brake.

-If this happens, first make sure your handbrake is not engaged.
-If your brake light stays on, your vehicle is telling you it is time for an inspection and/or there is a problem with your brakes.
+The brake light on your dashboard turns on and stays on - If this happens, first make sure your handbrake is not engaged.
+If your brake light stays on, your vehicle is telling you it is time for an inspection, and/or there is a problem with your brakes.

-ABS stands for Anti-Lock Braking System.
-If the light is on, or flashing while your car, truck, or SUV is on, it means there is a malfunction and needs attention.
+Your ABS light is on, or flashing on your instrument panel - ABS stands for Anti-Lock Braking System.
+If the light is on or flashing while your car, truck, or SUV is on, it means there is a malfunction and needs attention.
 If your ABS light is on, give Legacy Automotive a call so we can diagnose, and repair the issue.

 If you are experiencing one or more of these symptoms, do not hesitate to bring your vehicle to Legacy Automotive in Fenton today!
 We will make sure your shocks and struts work.
 We can also perform other services you may need, like scheduled maintenance, tune-ups, and engine repair, auto repair, or wheel alignment.